project-everest/mitls-fstar/README.md

 There are numerous dependencies.
 Follow the instructions at https://github.com/protz/ocaml-installer/wiki to have a working Cygwin and OCaml setup.
 In addition to `ocamlfind`, `batteries`, `stdint`, and `zarith`, you will also need to install the `sqlite3` package (hint: `opam install sqlite3`).
 To build CoreCrypto, you will need to install `libssl-dev`.
 On Windows, you can use `opam depext ssl` to install the appropriate Cygwin packages.

-Once this is done, check that you have the F\* compiler set up and running in .fstar (`git submodule init` && `git submodule update` if you need to), following the instructions in https://github.com/FStarLang/FStar
+Once this is done, head over to https://github.com/mitls/mitls-fstar/wiki/Development-environment for some tips on our development environment, including how to attain happiness with Cygwin & Git on Windows (hopefully).

-You also need to setup OCaml and OPAM, following the instructions in https://github.com/FStarLang/FStar/blob/master/INSTALL.md
+After the setup is done, check that you have the F\* compiler set up and running in `.fstar` (`git submodule update --init` if you need to).
+Note: we do not support the F\# build of F\*; please use the OCaml build of F\* (i.e. `make -C .fstar/src/ocaml-output`).

 To verify the current miTLS:
 ```